-This holiday Cranberry Pistachio biscotti is a family favorite.
-Crunchy cookies filled with craisins and pistachios and dipped in white chocolate.
+This Cranberry Pistachio Biscotti is a family favorite.
+Crunchy twice-baked cookies filled with tart craisins, buttery pistachios, and dipped in white chocolate.

 Ingredient Notes

-• Candy coating – For the topping, vanilla or white chocolate melting wafers like Candiquik work best.
+• Candy coating – For the topping, vanilla or white chocolate melting wafers like Candiquik or Ghirardelli works best.

 • Dried cranberries – I used Craisins in these biscotti.